Reviews11 min read

 Don't buy Sketch if you or your team uses Windows or Linux.
 There's literally no editing path there.
 It's just not the tool for cross-platform teams, and no amount of wishful thinking changes that.

-If your organization treats simultaneous multiplayer editing as a core daily workflow — think 5 or more designers in one file at the same time — Figma is still the smoother choice.
+If your organization treats simultaneous multiplayer editing as core to daily workflows — think 5 or more designers in one file at the same time — Figma is still the smarter choice.
 Sketch has improved enormously here, but Figma's infrastructure for this use case is more battle-tested.

-Students and hobbyists who need a free tool should look at Figma's free tier or Penpot, which is fully open source and surprisingly capable.
+Students and hobbyists who need a free tool should look at Figma's free tier or Penpot, which is fully open source and surprisingly good.
 Sketch just doesn't have an ongoing free option.

-And if advanced prototyping is non-negotiable for your process, honestly, you'll probably end up running a second tool regardless of which primary design app you pick — so it might be worth considering whether that primary tool should have deeper motion and interaction support built in from the start.
+And if advanced prototyping is non-negotiable, you'll probably end up running a second tool regardless of which primary design app you pick — so consider whether that primary tool should have deeper motion and interaction support built in from the start.

 Sketch vs. The Alternatives

-Sketch vs. Figma (Try Figma): Figma wins on cross-platform accessibility and collaboration infrastructure — there's no debate there.
-Sketch wins on native Mac performance and, in my experience, vector editing feel.
-For Mac-only teams, the choice is genuinely closer than the internet discourse suggests in 2026.
+Sketch vs. Figma (Try Figma): Figma wins on cross-platform accessibility and collaboration infrastructure — that's just the reality.
+Sketch wins on native Mac performance and, honestly, vector editing feel.
+For Mac-only teams, the choice is closer than most internet discourse suggests in 2026.

-Sketch vs. Adobe XD (Adobe Xd): Adobe XD is bundled with Creative Cloud subscriptions, which sounds appealing if you're already paying for CC.
-But here's the deal — Adobe hasn't invested heavily in XD's development in a while, and its future roadmap looks murky compared to Sketch's active, consistent update cadence.
+Sketch vs. Adobe XD (Adobe XD): Adobe XD gets bundled with Creative Cloud subscriptions, which sounds appealing if you're already paying for CC.
+But here's the deal — Adobe hasn't invested heavily in XD's development in a while, and its future looks unclear compared to Sketch's consistent update schedule.
 I'd be hesitant to build a serious workflow around it right now.

 Final Verdict: Is Sketch Worth It in 2026?